Peilonrayz/warhammer/README.rst

 License
 -------

-warhammer is available under the MIT license.
+Warhammer is available under the MIT license.